ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Transparent Statement:

-: a Signed Statement that is augmented with a Receipt created via Registration at a Transparency Services (stored in the unprotected header of COSE Envelope of the Signed Statement).
+: a Signed Statement that is augmented with a Receipt created via Registration in a Transparency Service(stored in the unprotected header of COSE Envelope of the Signed Statement).
 A Transparent Statement remains a valid Signed Statement, and may be registered again in a different Transparency Service.

 Verifier: